-Support programs for skilled trades are delivered by a range of organizations, including nonprofits, schools, governments, and trade unions, and funded by provincial and federal departments, industry associations, and user fees.
+Support programs for skilled trades are delivered by a range of organizations, including non-profits, schools, governments, and trade unions, and funded by provincial and federal departments, industry associations, and user fees.
 Feedback from the four provinces emphasizes the need for more steady work opportunities, support for new entrants, and vocational teachers (Anderson, 2024, p.
 11).
 The report recommends that New Brunswick implement a coordinated provincial program, informed by industry needs and delivered in both English and French, along with a common evaluation framework for program enhancements (Anderson, 2024, p.
 21).

-To address the construction labour shortage, there are several underrepresented groups that we can look to: Newcomers, women, youth, Indigenous peoples and Francophones.
+To address the construction labour shortage, there are several underrepresented groups that we can look to: Newcomers, women, youth, Indigenous peoples, Francophones and persons with disabilities.
 Below, we will outline current issues and initiatives in New Brunswick targeting each of these focal groups.